Sending and Receiving Messages

 // etc

-Every method takes an optional options object of type Other, which allows you to set further options for your API calls.
+, which allows you to set further options for your API calls.
 These options objects correspond exactly with the options that you can find in list of methods linked above.
-You can also use auto-complete in your code editor to see all available options, or check out all methodsopen in new window of the Api class.
-The rest of this page shows some examples for this.
+You can also use auto-complete in your code editor to see all available options, or check out all methods of the Api

 Also, check out the next section to learn how the context object of a listener makes sending messages a breeze!